Kardashev scale: Criticisms of the classification

 For the British meteorologist Lewis Fry Richardson, author of a statistical study on mortality (published in Statistics of Deadly Quarrels, 1960), man's aggressiveness does not allow us to predict a life span that will allow humanity to reach more evolved stages.
 He estimates that man's violent impulses will destroy the social order over a period of 1000 years.
 Moreover, mankind will probably be destroyed with weapons of mass destruction within a few centuries at the most.

+Paleobiologist Olev Vinn has suggested that Kardashev’s idea may itself reflect a relatively crude phase of our technological development, rather than a universal principle.
+He points instead to the possibility of technological minimalism, in which highly advanced societies seek to maximize effectiveness while minimizing energy use.
+Rather than pursuing ever-increasing levels of power consumption, such civilizations might focus on optimization, efficiency, and extreme miniaturization.
+Mastery of quantum-scale engineering could allow them to perform complex functions using only negligible amounts of energy.
+A sufficiently advanced technological society might also choose to separate its technological systems from the surrounding environment.
+Viewed from interstellar distances, such a world could appear pristine—supporting a flourishing natural biosphere, with little or no visible trace of industry or artificial modification.

 Transhumanists Paul Hughes and John Smart explain the absence of signals from a Type III civilization with two hypotheses: either it has self-destructed or it has not followed the trajectory described by Kardashev.
 The growth of energy consumption should lead to a climate crisis, which Yvan Dutil and Stéphane Dumas set at 1 W/m^{2} of the Earth or 127 TW for the entire planet.
 At a growth rate of 2% per year, an industrial civilization should stop growing quite early in its history (after a few centuries).
 In summary, the impossibility of sustainably securing energy resources may explain the absence of Type II and III civilizations.

 For Zoltan Galántai, it is not possible to imagine a civilization project that spans centuries (like a Dyson sphere) or even millions of years, unless one imagines a thought and an ethic different from ours, within the reach of an ancestral civilization.
 He therefore proposes to classify civilizations according to their ability to carry out large-scale civilization projects over the long term.

 Finally, for Freeman Dyson, communication and life can continue forever in an open Universe with a finite amount of energy; intelligence is therefore the only fundamental parameter for a civilization to survive in the very long term, and energy is then no longer what defines it, a thesis he develops in his article "Time Without End: Physics and Biology in an Open Universe".